Lukas113/Rent_Prediction/README.md

 The Supervised Learning part is divided into two parts, 1. a linear regression and 2. a creation of a neural network.
 The Linear Regression can be found in the folder 'linear_regression' in the file 'linear_regression.ipynb'.
 The Neural Networks part is in the folder 'NN' in the file 'NeuralNetwork.py'.
-Unfortunately I could not finish this part completely, because I could not debug the gradient check successfully.
-For this reason training and performance comparison between both models is missing.
-More about this can be found in the respective README.md in the corresponding folder.